Wednesday, October 15, 2025

 I think it’s telling that this debate is mainly about who gets to be the Roman Alexander.
 I don’t see many alternatives for a Greek Julius Caesar proposed and even less interest in who else should be the Roman Aqesilaus II.

 Most of that discussion will focus on very Secular reasons Pompey is a more natural Alexander.
-But what I couldn’t help but notice is that from a Biblical point of view Pompey is obviously the Roman Alexander since he’s the first Roman Conquerer to annex the land of Israel into Rome’s Empire.
+But what I couldn’t help but notice is that from a Biblical point of view Pompey is obviously the Roman Alexander since he’s the first Roman Conqueror to annex the land of Israel into Rome’s Empire.

 I once made an argument for Pompey as the King of Daniel 11:36-45, but that’s no longer my main view of that passage and never really was all that strongly.
 Pompey is still in Daniel 11 as the start of what the last part of verse 33 describes.